rbannal86/10Books/README.md

     your DB.
 If no existing match is found, continue with the Books API call and return those results as usual.
 - Browser
+  - We've included a Vue CLI project as a starter for your front end
+      - Vue is preferred, but you don't have to use it.
+Other options include:
+        - AngularJS (our legacy framework)
+        - React
+        - Angular
+        - Vanilla JS
+      - You may _not_ use jQuery
+      - If you choose another frameowrk, update the build scripts accordingly
     - There should be a search bar to input a query.
     - The results should be rendered in the results area.
 You must include these fields (if available for the record):
       - Cover image